 In this video, I am going to answer a question that I received from the Exercises for Injuries Secret Facebook Group.
-It is related to the previous video where I got Donnalee to go through the Floor Wall Slides.
+It is related to the previous video where I had Donnalee go through Floor Wall Slides.
 In that exercise, you are lying on your back and you are moving your arms along the floor to overhead and back down in order to help with proper movement in the shoulder, firing all the muscles properly in the shoulder and having all the joints work properly in the shoulder.

 What if you can’t do the Floor Wall Slide?
 What if you can’t keep your arm along the floor when doing the exercise?